Studio: Instructional

-Mastering studio
+Mastering

 In audio, a mastering studio is a facility specialised in audio mastering.
 Tasks may include but not be limited to audio restoration, corrective and tone-shaping EQ, dynamic control, stereo or 5.1 surround editing, vinyl and tape transfers, vinyl cutting, and CD compilation.
 Depending on the quality of the original mix, the mastering engineer's role can change from small corrections to improving the overall sound of a mix drastically.
 Typically studios contain a combination of high-end analogue equipment with low-noise circuitry and digital hardware and plug-ins.
 Some may contain tape machines and disc cutting lathes.
 They may also contain full-range monitoring systems and be acoustically tuned to provide an accurate reproduction of the sound information contained in the original medium.
 The mastering engineer must prepare the file for its intended destination, which may be radio, CD, vinyl or digital distribution.

 In video production, a mastering studio is a facility specialized in the post-production of video recordings.
 Tasks may include but not be limited to: video editing, colour grading correction, mixing, DVD authoring and audio mastering.
 The mastering engineer must prepare the file for its intended destination, which may be broadcast, DVD or digital distribution.

-Acting studio
+Acting

 An "acting studio" is an institution or workspace (similar to a dance studio) in which actors rehearse and refine their craft.
 The Neighborhood Playhouse and Actors Studio are legendary acting studios in New York.

-Movie studio
+Movie

 A movie studio is a company which develops, equips and maintains a controlled environment for filmmaking.
 This environment may be interior (sound stage), exterior (backlot) or both.

-Photographic studio
+Photographic

 A photographic studio is both a workspace and a corporate body.
 As a workspace it provides space to take, develop, print and duplicate photographs.

-Radio studio
+Radio

 A radio studio is a room in which a radio program or show is produced, either for live broadcast or for recording for a later broadcast.
 The room is soundproofed to avoid unwanted noise being mixed into the broadcast.

-Recording studio
+Recording

 A recording studio is a facility for sound recording which generally consists of at least two rooms: the studio or live room, and the control room, where the sound from the studio is recorded and manipulated.
 They are designed so that they have good acoustics and so that there is good isolation between the rooms.

-Television studio
+Television

 A television studio is an installation in which television or video productions take place, for live television, for recording video tape, or for the acquisition of raw footage for post-production.
 The design of a studio is similar to, and derived from, movie studios, with a few amendments for the special requirements of television production.
 A professional television studio generally has several rooms, which are kept separate for noise and practicality reasons.